aws/aws-lc/README.md

 ## Platform Support

-AWS-LC builds and runs on a variety of CPU architectures.
+AWS-LC correctness is tested on a variety of *platforms* (i.e., OS/CPU combinations).
 The following is an overview of the platforms we actively support or are known to be of interest to our community.

+If you use a platform not listed below and would like to request it be added to our CI, please open an [issue](https://github.com/aws/aws-lc/issues/new/choose) for discussion.
-Regardless of our support level for a particular platform, we will gladly consider contributions that can improve or extend our support for it.
+Regardless of our support level for a particular platform, we will gladly consider contributions that improve or extend our support.

 ### Supported Platforms

 The following platforms are actively tested in our CI pipeline.
+A few of these platforms are tested across multiple compilers or compiler versions.
 For each pull request, the proposed change is validated to confirm that it successfully builds and tests pass for these platform.
 A more complete description of our test setup can be found in the [CI README](https://github.com/aws/aws-lc/blob/main/tests/ci/README.md).

 | OS      | CPU     |